The Sangre de Cristo National Heritage Area

 Our Alamosa office is located at 623 4th Street in Alamosa, CO.
 Office hours are 8am-5pm Monday -Friday

 Our Antonito office is located at 5045 US Highway 285 in Antonito, CO.
 Office hours are 9am-4pm T, F, & Saturday.
+This office is open during the summer months only.

 Join the SdCNHA for board meetings at 6:00 pm the third Wednesday of the month, with exceptions in the months of April, May, July, September and December.
 Meetings are held in at 623 4th Street in Alamosa.
 Contact our office for more details.